API Testing Under Continuous Integration and Continuous Delivery

-To learn how to execute load test with a shift left approach, watch our recorded webinar 3 Keys to Performance Testing at the Speed of Agile
+To learn how to execute a load test with a shift left approach, watch our recorded webinar 3 Keys to Performance Testing at the Speed of Agile.

 Under CI/CD, there will be releases to production several times a day by every team!
-This calls for micro-api performance tests that demonstrate that the change-under-test does not degrade in it’s own performance or degrade the overall system.
+This calls for micro-API performance tests that demonstrate that the change-under-test does not degrade in its performance or degrade the overall system.